 - Ethical: whether subjects would reasonably understand that their data might be shared in this manner, based on the informed consent form/discussion, and whether it is appropriate given the study population's beliefs, attitudes, and laws.

 - If consent is waived, does the sharing align with the Belmont Principles and human subjects regulations?
 This may depend on what identifiers are involved.

 - If the study was NIH funded, did the informed consent align with the NIH policy in place at the time the data or samples were collected?

-The IRB needs four things as part of a request for institutional certification:
+The IRB needs five things as part of a request for Institutional Certification:

 - All applicable IRB numbers for studies that collected (or will collect) the data to be shared, and the samples that generated the data, if applicable

-- If large-scale genomic data sharing is involved (see website above), and the data is generated under an NIH-funded study, include the date range during which the samples were collected (or state that all samples will be collected propspectively)
+- If large-scale genomic data is involved (see website above), and the data to be shared was or will be generated under an NIH-funded grant, include the date range during which the samples were collected (or state that all samples will be collected propspectively)